sh123/codec2_talkie/README.md

   - **Codec2**
     - Set Codec2 mode/speed from 450 up to 3200 bps
     - Set maximum super frame size in bytes
-      - Multiple Codec2 frames are aggregated into one super frame of size not larger than this value
+      - On transmit, multiple Codec2 voice samples are aggregated into one super frame of size not larger than this value
     - Enable/disable echo/loopback test mode
     - Enable/disable RX/TX recorder
   - **TNC parameters**